zadean/xqerl/README.md

 This is a currently a draft/proof-of-concept.
 Please don't try to use it for "real" computing (yet)!

-It is passing 99.3% its ~29k test cases.
+It is passing 99.5% of ~29k test cases.
 2.1k cases are skipped.
 The failing tests are mainly from features that have not been fully implemented.

+##### New to Erlang?
+   Check out the Getting Started [section](https://github.com/zadean/xqerl/doc/src/GettingStarted.md)

 ### Features it has:
 * Module Feature